russelldb/bigsets/doc/bigsets-design.md

 #### 6.3.2 Set Tombstone

-How or why this key exists is covered in [Hand Off](#handoff) below.
+How or why this key exists is covered in [Hand Off](#handoff) and [Compaction](#compaction) below.
 Its purpose is to store a `bigset_clock` that describes all the events a vnode may have on disk, that it should remove.
 It has a part to play in [compaction](#compaction) and also in [reads](#read).
-It maybe a way to do efficient whole set deletes.
+It is a way to do whole set deletes.
 It is very much like the clock key.
 Each actor has their own, and only uses their own, and only reads and writes their own.
 It is a binary that is made up of the set name, the special key designation character `d` (for `c` < `d` < `e`) and the actor name.

     <<SetNameLength:32/little-unsigned-integer,
       SetName:SetNameLength/binary,